 We have securitized and may in the future, to the extent consistent with the REIT requirements, seek to securitize certain of our portfolio investments.
 This involves creating a special-purpose vehicle, contributing a pool of our assets to the entity and selling interests in the entity or other securities issued by the entity on a nonrecourse basis to purchasers (whom we would expect to be willing to accept a lower interest rate to invest in investment-grade securities backed by loan pools).
 We have in the past retained, and would expect in the future to retain, all or a portion of the equity and potentially other tranches in the securitized pool of loans or investments.
-In addition, we have in the past, and may in the future, retain pari passu participations in securitized loans.
+In addition, we have in the past, and may in the future, retain apari passu participations in securitized loans.
 Investments in CMBS, CRE CLOs and other similarly structured finance investments, as well as those we structure, sponsor or arrange, pose additional risks, including the risks of the securitization process and the risk that the special servicer may take actions that could adversely affect our interests.
 In addition, the securitization of our portfolio might magnify our exposure to losses because any equity interest we retain in the issuing entity would be subordinate to the notes issued to investors and we would, therefore, absorb all of the losses sustained with respect to a securitized pool of assets before the owners of the notes experience any losses.

 The inability to securitize our portfolio may hurt our performance and our ability to grow our business.
 At the same time, the securitization of our loans or investments might expose us to losses, as the residual loans or investments in which we do not sell interests will tend to be riskier and more likely to experience losses.
 Moreover, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or Dodd-Frank Act, contains a risk retention requirement for all asset-backed securities, which requires both public and private securitizers to retain not less than 5% of the credit risk of the assets collateralizing any asset-backed security issuance.
-Significant restrictions exist, and additional restrictions may be added in the future, regarding who may hold risk retention interests, the structure of the entities that hold risk retention requirements, we have, and may in the future, be required to purchase and retain certain interests in a securitization at prices below levels that such interests have historically yielded and/or may be required to enter into.
+Significant restrictions exist, and additional restrictions may be added in the future, regarding who may hold risk retention interests, the structure of the entities that hold risk retention interests and when and how such risk retention interests may be transferred.
+Therefore, such risk retention interests will generally be illiquid.
+As a result of the risk retention requirements, we have, and may in the future, be required to purchase and retain certain interests in a securitization at prices below levels that such interests have historically yielded and/or may be required to enter into certain arrangements related to risk retention that we have not historically been required to enter into.
 Accordingly, the risk retention rules may increase our potential liabilities and/or reduce our potential profits in connection with the securitization of loans.
 It is likely, therefore, that these risk retention rules will increase the administrative and operational costs of asset securitizations.